yuliangguo/coursera-deep-learning-specialization/C2 - Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/Notes/Readme.md

     - if it is < 10^-7  - great, very likely the backpropagation implementation is correct
     - if around 10^-5   - can be OK, but need to inspect if there are no particularly big values in `d_theta_approx - d_theta` vector
     - if it is >= 10^-3 - bad, probably there is a bug in backpropagation implementation
+  - (New comment) The main reasons of slowness is due to full iteration through each parameter to perturb, and approx the gradient to each parameter, which requires to run forward function num_parameter times.

 ### Gradient checking implementation notes